WhitelistVideo

 The "Parents Aren't Customers" Problem

-Here's the uncomfortable truth: Securly doesn't care if their home app works for you.
+Here is the reality: Securly doesn't really care if their home app works for you.

-Why?
-Because schools pay for Securly, not parents.
-The entire business model is built around selling to school districts.
-Securly Home is just a free add-on that schools can offer parents—a marketing checkbox, not a standalone product.
+That sounds harsh, but look at their business model.
+Schools pay for Securly, not parents.
+Their entire company is built around selling to school districts.
+Securly Home is just a free add-on schools can give to parents—it's a marketing checkbox, not a standalone product they depend on for revenue.

-• Schools want: Network-level filtering, compliance reporting, liability protection
+• Schools want: Network filtering, compliance reports, and liability protection.

-• Parents want: Easy setup, YouTube control, age-appropriate content filtering
+• Parents want: Easy setup, YouTube control, and content filtering that actually works.

 Common Securly Home Problems (And Why They Happen)